harriebird/cmutc-survey-system/README.md

 # cmutc-survey-system
-A survey system personalized for Central Mindanao University Tutorial Club
+A survey system personalized for Central Mindanao University Tutorial Club My Project in Database Administration and Web Development

 Installation Instructions:
 1. Extract the package into a web directory.